 The Toolkit is a work in progress that will be updated and modified as laws change and new information is needed.
-Suggestions and comments regarding the content, accuracy or format of the Toolkit may be directed to CCASA's Program Manager at advocacy@ccasa.org.
+Suggestions and comments regarding the content, accuracy, or format of the Toolkit may be directed to CCASA at info@ccasa.org.